vdesabou/alfred-spotify-mini-player/docs/known-issues.md

 * Sonos speakers are not appearing in the workflow due to a Spotify issue, see [bug](https://github.com/vdesabou/alfred-spotify-mini-player/issues/207)

-## MacOS Monterey
+## Install PHP (MacOS Monterey and above)

-There is no support for MacOS Monterey, see [bug](https://github.com/vdesabou/alfred-spotify-mini-player/issues/508)
+PHP is no more installed by default starting from MacOS Monterey, so you need to install `php` from [brew](https://brew.sh) before using the workflow:

+* Install brew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+* Install PHP: `brew install php`

 ## MacOS Permission errors